vicrucann/ParallelTransportFrame/README.md

 # Parallel Transport Frame algorithm implementation

 A C++ and OpenSceneGraph-based class implementation based on *Parallel Transport Approach to Curve Framing* by A.J.
 Hanson and H. Ma, 1995.
-Some implementation details are based on Cinder's implementation.
+Some implementation details are based on Cinder's implementation of PTF.

 ## Requirements